nporteschaikin/NPCFFB/README.md

 <sub id="keepers-1"><sup>1</sup> Prior to the 2021 season, teams were permitted to retain two players.</sub><br />
 <sub id="keepers-2"><sup>2</sup> If the pick forfeited for a player is an odd round number, the pick forefeited in the following draft should be rounded down in value; e.g. the fifth pick is forfeited for a player whose value was a ninth-round pick in the previous draft.</sub>

+## Playoffs

+The playoffs occur in the three weeks after the regular season concludes.
+Playoff reseeding will adjust the second round matchups so the highest-seeded team will play the lowest ranked team.
+Playoff reseeding will occur when there is an upset in the first round of the playoffs.